sergemazille/reveal-basis/README.md

 `<div class="above above-scale">`

-- modal:
+- Modal dialog box:

-The `.above-modal` class constrains the `above` element to the center of the view (horizontally and vertically).
+The `.above-modal` class constrains the `.above` element to the center of the view (horizontally and vertically).
 Its dimensions are shrinked to half its width by default but this behaviour can easily be customized:

 `<div class="above above-top above-modal above-custom">`